mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 * We removed the ability to revert story-related changes in an app's history.
 * We removed the ability to delete several stories at once on the **Stories** page.
 * We simplified story maintenance by preventing nested tasks.
-* We removed the read-only permission on the stories board to bring the Developer Portal in line with industry standards.
+* We removed the read-only permission on the stories board to bring the Mendix Portal in line with industry standards.
-* We made small improvements in the look and feel of the Developer Portal.
+* We made small improvements in the look and feel of the Mendix Portal.

 #### Fixes